geoneo1/SimpleWebcomicTheme/README.md

 1. In the customization panel, you will need to turn on “Comic Pagination”.
 2. **Go to _Advance options_ and set post per page to 1**.

-Once you have published your first post you should copy and paste the post permalink into the "First Post URL" field.
+Once you have published your first post you _should_ copy and paste the post permalink into the "First Post URL" field.
 This ensures the comic pagination works correctly.

+Optional:

-To make your post image link to the next page, turn on "Clickable images".
-To include a random page link, turn on "Random button".
+3. To make your post image link to the next page, turn on "Clickable images".
+4. To include a random page link, turn on "Random button".

+---

 To Get a full breakdown of the options please check out: [SWC Theme Options](SWC_THEME_OPTIONS)